-Schulich Dentistry Research Opportunity Program (SDROP)
+Schulich Dentistry Research Opportunity Program

 The Schulich Dentistry Research Opportunity Program (SDROP) provides an opportunity for students enrolled in the DDS program to contribute to clinical and basic science research being performed in Schulich Dentistry.
 Each year, there are a limited number of Studentships awarded by competition.
-14 Research Projects were funded for the summer of 2020.
-They will all be completed virtually.

 |Moulik Patel||Dr. Ali Tassi||Clinical Outcomes of Maxillomandibular Advancement Surgery for the Treatment of Obstructive Sleep Apnea Syndrome|